Financial-Times/origami-build-tools/README.md

 	- env: `String` It can be either 'production' or 'development'.
 If it's 'production', it will compile the Sass file with the 'compressed' style option and will also run [clean-css](https://github.com/jakubpawlowicz/clean-css).
 (Default: 'development')
 	- cleanCss: `Object` Config object to pass to [clean-css](https://github.com/jakubpawlowicz/clean-css/blob/master/README.md#how-to-use-clean-css-programmatically).
 (Default: `{advanced: false}`)
 	- sassIncludePaths: `Array` List of paths to search for Sass imports.
 (Default: '[]')
+	- vars: `Object` These variables will be passed to the built resources as $obt_var_{key}, with the corresponding value.

 **In your SCSS files, you can use `$obt_env`, which is a variable with the value of `env` (either 'development' or 'production.').**